-Hideways pledged its partnership with The Conservation and Wildlife Fund (CWF) in 2015.
-The objective of the Conservation and Wildlife Fund is to work together with the Wildlife Authorities of Zimbabwe to raise awareness, resource local authorities and promote the sustainable management of its precious wildlife resources.
+Hideaways pledged its partnership with The Conservation and Wildlife Fund (CWF) in 2015.
+The objective of the CWF is to work together with the Wildlife Authorities of Zimbabwe to raise awareness, support local authorities, and promote the sustainable management of its precious wildlife resources.